MileHacker Logo

 • Minimize waste and properly dispose of litter.

-• Respect natural environments and local wildlife.
+• Respect natural surroundings and native animals.

 • Support local businesses and artisans.